+all

+RESTART

+no

-List of boards Minimal boards 2
+Minimal boards

+2

-Restart on failure no
+Restart on failure

+no

 Revision

+100

-System memory 100
+System memory

+Type

-Type VScaleMPSettings
+VScaleMPSettings

-Update backplane no
+Update backplane

+no

-$[mc->device[vnode001]->vsmpsettings] % set systemmemory 90 \\ [mc->device[vnode001]->vsmpsettings] % commit$
+[mc->device[vnode001]->vsmpsettings]% set systemmemory 90

+[mc->device[vnode001]->vsmpsettings]% commit

+'''

-Using ${\tt cmgui}$, the equivalent can be carried out via selection of the vSMP node from the resource tree.
+Using \mathtt{cmgui} , the equivalent can be carried out via selection of the vSMP node from the resource tree.
 This brings up the vSMP tabbed pane, within which settings can be modified and saved.

-The burn framework is a component of Bright Cluster Manager 7.0 that can automatically run test scripts on specified nodes within a cluster.
+The burn framework is a component of Bright Cluster Manager 7.1 that can automatically run test scripts on specified nodes within a cluster.
 The framework is designed to stress test newly built machines and to detect components that may fail under load.
 Nodes undergoing a burn session with the default burn configuration, lose their filesystem and partition data for all attached drives, and revert to their software image on provisioning after a reboot.